Tri-State Senior Softball

 7. At Bat

-a.
+*a.
 If a foul ball is hit on the third strike, the batter is out.
-Similarly, for all double-header games, the count will start at 1-1 and a foul on strike three is an out.
+Similarly, for all double-header games, the count will start at 1-1 and one courtesy foul on strike three is permitted, but the next foul is an out.

 b.
 Any foul tip caught by the catcher before hitting the ground is ruled an out, regardless of height of the foul.